mayureshw/vctools/README.md

     git clone --depth 1 https://github.com/mayureshw/petrisimu

-See the package's README.md for instructions.

-Cross check.
-This command should show the source code of the component:
+Cross check: This command should show the source code of the component:

     ls $PETRISIMUDIR